As a medical doctor, I've personally witnessed a rising trend: teens turning to testosterone supplements.

 Excessive testosterone can even convert to estrogen.
 This can cause female attributes, like breast tissue, to occur in males:

-So, while the main benefit teenagers are hoping for is improved body composure, boosters may have the opposite effect.
-They may increase breast tissue, mammary glands and even cause lactation.
+So, while the main benefit teenagers are hoping for is improved body composition, boosters may have the opposite effect.
+They may increase breast size, and mammary glands and even cause lactation.

-For many teenage boys, these consequences would be a nightmare.
+For many teenage boys, these consequences stemming from the sex hormones would be a nightmare.

 Does Testosterone Make You Taller?

 Natural testosterone does make you taller.
-But T boosters may have the opposite effect if you’re taking them during your teen years without having low T-levels.
+But T boosters may have the opposite effect if you’re taking them during your teen years without having low testosterone levels.